ericrglass/fastify-normalize-request-reply/README.md

 ## NOTE

+This plugin will not be updated for version Fastify 3.x, because of the internal changes that where made for how middleware is implemented in Fastify now.

+## NOTE

-This middleware does not support Express middleware that goes beyond simple request and response interaction.
+This plugin does not support Express middleware that goes beyond simple request and response interaction.
 If the Express middleware has a UI with a template engine view; utilizes the Express routers; or starts its own instance of Express, then it is not supported.

 ## Description

-A plugin for [Fastify](https://www.fastify.io/) version 3.x that utilizes the [Hook onRequest with addHook](https://github.com/fastify/fastify/blob/master/docs/Hooks.md) to normalize the Fastify request and reply to the [Express](https://expressjs.com/) version 4.x request and response.
+A plugin for [Fastify](https://www.fastify.io/) version 2.x that utilizes the [Hook onRequest with addHook](https://github.com/fastify/fastify/blob/master/docs/Hooks.md) to normalize the Fastify request and reply to the [Express](https://expressjs.com/) version 4.x request and response.
 This allows middleware with interaction with the request and response that was originally written for Express to be be utilized within Fastify.

 ## Install